vishalyl02/To-do-app/README.md

 <br>Arrange - Within Tasks: Users can rearrange tasks within the same level.
 <br>Arrange - Within Subtasks: Users can rearrange subtasks under the same main task.
 <br>
+Note: Remainder featutre is not fully functional, It is optional to use
 <br>
 Thank you !!